brainglobe/brainglobe-atlasapi/README.md

 To deal with transformations between your data space and `brainglobe-atlasapi`, you might find the [brainglobe-space](https://github.com/brainglobe/brainglobe-space) package helpful.

 ## Seeking help or contributing
 We are always happy to help users of our tools, and welcome any contributions.
 If you would like to get in contact with us for any reason, please see the [contact page of our website](https://brainglobe.info/contact.html).
+To contribute to `brainglobe-atlasapi`, please see the [BrainGlobe developer's guide](https://brainglobe.info/community/developers).

 ## Citation